interchainio/security/resources/CLASSIFICATION_MATRIX.md

 - High

-  - Possible likelihood, Critical impact
+  - Possible likelihood, Considerable impact
   - Somewhat cross-chain impact, with consequences that are difficult to recover from and likely to require state modification.
 These consequences could include non-determinism that results in a trivial chain halt or bugs that undermine the economic model of the Interchain Stack.
   - Examples include:
     - [Pigeonfall](https://github.com/cosmos/ibc-apps/security/advisories/GHSA-q7m9-jcqg-g9pq): Packet Forward Middleware